Oven-Roasted Langoustines with Reheatable Saké-Shellfish Beurre Blanc

 Plate and Garnish

-Arrange the roasted langoustines on warm plates.
-Pour the warm sauce generously over the shellfish and finish with a shower of freshly chopped chervil and chives.
+Arrange about 3 roasted langoustines per person on warm plates.
+Pour the warm sauce generously over the shellfish and finish each portion with 5 g freshly chopped chervil and 5 g freshly chopped chives.
 The bright herbs cut through the richness and add a pop of color and freshness.

 Tips & Tricks